ptruong88/bet-data-crawler/README.md

 - Low-cost
 - Self-hosted
 - Require less efforts as much as it can for DevOps

+With a help from chatGPT, I get some suggestions to consider.
+Look like VictoriaMetrics is a good option for this case.
 ![Screenshot 2025-02-21 at 10 42 12 PM](https://github.com/user-attachments/assets/c9ad7fe3-fe85-4fc6-becd-bab11a015737)

 # To-do